RaafeK/Pandas-Python/README.md

 The cfg that I used is : darknet/cfg/yolo_2class_box11.cfg

-Pre trained weights can be found here : https://drive.google.com/file/d/0B0-t7TXfMJHOYU9TaEVILUF5RHc/view?usp=sharing The pre-compiled software with source code package for the demo: darknet-video-2class.zip
+Pre trained weights can be found here : https://drive.google.com/file/d/0B0-t7TXfMJHOYU9TaEVILUF5RHc/view?usp=sharing

 If you would like to repeat the training process or get a feel of YOLO, you can download the data I collected and the annotations I labeled.